-Staff, pupils and governors are excited to reflect on the school’s history since then through the curriculum and special events.
-These will include:
+We are excited to reflect on the school’s history through the curriculum and special events.

-· Alumni Talks will take place in June and July, where some ex-pupils will share more about their careers since leaving St Mary’s.
-We would like to hear from more of our past pupils in this regard, so please email the office (email address above) if you would like to be involved.
+These will take place in June and July as ex-pupils share their work experiences since leaving St Mary’s.
+We would like to hear from more past pupils with interesting careers, so please email the office (email address above) to get involved.

-· In addition, we also aim to create a positive legacy for the school and wider Amersham community for the next 150 years.
+Our aim is to create a positive legacy for the school and wider Amersham community for the next 150 years.

-These legacy efforts will focus on boosting the sustainability and biodiversity of the school and will be achieved by:
+These legacy efforts will focus on boosting the sustainability and biodiversity of the school.